 High employee engagement and experience increases productivity and profitability.
 High impact employee experience organisations are 1.6 times more likely to achieve better customer outcomes, and 25 per cent more profitable.
 To ensure quality customer service, organisations must connect with the heart of the organisation; the frontline workforce.

 If you would like to talk more about the themes explored above, please contact Rupert Darbyshire.

-Rupert is a leader in Deloitte’s Future of Work team, helping clients to understand and manage the impact of digital transformation on their business and workforce.
+Rupert is a partner in Deloitte’s Future of Work team, helping clients to understand and manage the impact of digital transformation on their business and workforce.
 He particularly focuses on helping clients build engagement and productivity with employees, enabled by social collaboration technologies.
-He is the Global Leader of Deloitte’s alliance with Workplace from Facebook.
+He is the Global Leader of Deloitte’s alliance with Workplace from Meta.
 He works with clients across sectors, with a particular focus on Technology, Media and Telecommunications industries.